Overcoming Learned Helplessness: A Guide to Restoring Agency

 Bottom-Up Regulation

 When the nervous system is dysregulated, logical reasoning has limited access.
 Physical interventions help signal safety directly to the brain.
-Slow breathing, especially with longer exhalations, calms the heart and reduces internal alarm.
-Gentle movement reintroduces a sense of control and presence.
-Rhythm, stretching, and grounding exercises restore the feeling of being “inside” one’s body again.
+Slow breathing, especially with longer exhalations, calms the heart.
+Gentle movement reintroduces a sense of control.

 The Restorative Role of Nature